timbainbridge/PASOM/README.md

 ## Director Structure

 The directory structure is:
-- `input`		  contains objects used to in to run the simulations, including 'graph' objects (starting with 'g') and objects used to create agents' priors (pers1.rds and persi2.rds)
+- `input`		  contains objects used to in to run the simulations, including 'graph' objects (starting with 'g') and objects used to create agents' priors (persi.rds and persi2.rds)
 - `output`	  contains the outputs from the model runs (files described below)
 - `plots`		  contains plots produced from the simulations outputs
 - `results`	  contains cleaned results from the simulations used to produce the plots and other results